Table of Contents

 Easy Hikes near Vancouver

 These hikes are all rated as ‘easy’.
-This means the hikes will have limited elevation gain, and the trails don’t offer many challenging twists and turns.
+This means the hikes have limited elevation gain, and the trails don’t offer many challenging twists and turns.
 Some are easier than others to be sure, but most of the hikes on this list can be completed in under two hours.

 This also makes them nice after-work options during the summer months, or shoulder-season options when the mountains still have snow.

-Sea to Sky
+Easy Hikes in Sea to Sky Area

 1. Murrin Park